gen-too/primat/README.md

 [PRIMAT](https://dl.acm.org/citation.cfm?doid=3352063.3360392) is developed by the [Database Group](https://dbs.uni-leipzig.de/research/projects/pper_big_data) of the University of Leipzig, Germany.

+⚠️ Attention: This repository contains the first PRIMAT release which was presented at the VLDB 2019.
+Information on the (demo) showcase applications can be found below.
+Since then we did an extensive refactoring of the code base to simplify usage and to improve extensibility and maintainability.
+As of December 2021, new PRIMAT versions are released at https://git.informatik.uni-leipzig.de/dbs/pprl/primat.

 ## Privacy-preserving Record Linkage

 - Task of identifying record in different databases reffering to the same person